 (3) An application for the renewal of a licence is to be made no later than 28 days before the day on which the licence is due to expire or at such later time as the licensing officer, having regard to section 57(2), allows.

+[Section 49 amended by No. 4 of 2008 s.
+33.]

 50. Material to support application for renewal

-An application for the renewal of a licence is to be accompanied by information of such a nature or in such a form as may be prescribed.
+(1) An application for the renewal of a licence is to be accompanied by information of such a nature or in such a form as may be prescribed.

+(2) If requested by a licensing officer to do so, an applicant for renewal of a licence must do everything that is, in the opinion of the licensing officer, within the applicant’s power to procure or facilitate the release to the licensing officer of all information held by a relevant body concerning relevant conduct by —

+(a) the applicant; or

+(b) a natural person who is relevant to the application under section 56.

+(3) Subsection (2) applies to an application lodged before, on or after the day on which the Security and Related Activities (Control) Amendment Act 2008 section 34, comes into operation unless the application has been refused, or the licence renewed, before that time.

+[Section 50 amended by No. 4 of 2008 s.
+34.]

 51. False or misleading information

 (1) A person must not, in relation to an application for the issue or renewal of a licence, give information orally or in writing that the person knows to be —